merdok/homebridge-miot/README.md

 - `deepDebugLog` [optional]
 Enables additional more detailed debug log.
 Useful when trying to figure out issues with the plugin. **Default: false**
 #### Fan specific configuration fields
-Keep in mind that your fan needs to support the feature which you enable, otherwise you will not see any effect.
 - `buzzerControl` [optional]
 Whether the buzzer service is enabled.
 This allows to turn on/off the fan buzzer. **Default: true**
 - `ledControl` [optional]